ChristianGK-GC/unluac-d/README.md

-# unluac: Luac decompiler
+# unluac-d: Dockerized Luac decompiler

-Unluac-d - a dockerized version of unluac for decompiling luac files from wherigo containers regardless of the execution environment.
+Dockerized versions of [unluac](https://sourceforge.net/projects/unluac/) for decompiling luac files from wherigo containers regardless of the execution environment.

-Currently, consists of an old binary version of [unluac](https://sourceforge.net/projects/unluac/) (`unluac_2015_06_13.jar`) dockerized, in two different ways:
+Currently, dockerizes an old binary version `unluac_2015_06_13.jar` in two ways:
-* `unluac-docker/` a dockerfile for creating standard docker image that
+* `unluac-docker/` a dockerfile for creating 'standard' docker image that
-  * reads input (luac file) from bind-mount and
+  * reads input (luac file to decompile) from bind-mount and
   * prints results to STDOUT
-* `unluac-docker-faas/` a dockerfile for creating "function-as-a-service" docker image where unluac is wrapped with [OpenFaas](https://github.com/openfaas/faas)'s [function watchdog](https://github.com/openfaas/faas/tree/master/watchdog) to
+* `unluac-docker-faas/` a dockerfile (based on unloac-docker) for creating "function-as-a-service" docker image where unluac is wrapped with [OpenFaas](https://github.com/openfaas/faas)'s [function watchdog](https://github.com/openfaas/faas/tree/master/watchdog) to
-  * read input (luac file) from HTTP POST request
+  * read input (luac file to decompile) from HTTP POST request
   * send results to HTTP POST response

 The purpose is to make it easy to decompile luac files extracted from wherigo containers regardless of the execution environment.